 4. Create LAN>Wan firewall rule to allow and prioritize all traffic to both of Syntel Solutions Servers

 You are going to create a rule that allows all traffic to our server as seen in the screen shots below.
 Under the destination submenu click "create new network" to add our servers.
-You will build this rule twice, one using our NJ servers FQDN of core-nj.syntelsolutions.com and the second rule will use our FL server of core-fl.syntelsolutions.com
+You will build this rule three times, two using our NJ servers FQDN of core2-nj.syntelsolutions.com & core-nj.syntelsolutions.com, and the third rule will use our FL server of core-fl.syntelsolutions.com

 Then under the QOS tab, change DSCP to "Explicit"